Peyton Place: The Next Generation: Plot

 A young, blonde woman, very much resembling Allison MacKenzie - who had disappeared years ago - arrives in town, and startles Allison's mother Constance (Dorothy Malone).
 She identifies herself as Megan MacKenzie (Marguerite Hickey), Allison's long-lost daughter who believes that she was conceived during a night when Allison was raped, severely beaten and left for dead in a ditch.
 Megan is immediately taken in by Constance and Elliot Carson (Tim O'Connor), and she tells them that Allison has been in a Boston mental institution for 20 years now.
-She has not spoken a word since, until Megan gave her a visit recently, she said 'Peyton Place'.
+She has not spoken a word since she entered the institution till Megan her visited recently.
+That was when Allison uttered, "Peyton Place".

 Megan becomes involved with Dana Harrington (Bruce Greenwood), the son of Betty Anderson (Barbara Parkins) and the late Rodney Harrington - who died in 1980.
 Much to Dana's dissatisfaction, Betty is now engaged to Dorian Blake (John Beck), and together they live in the mansion that once belonged to Rodney's grandfather Martin Peyton, with Peyton's loyal housekeeper Hannah Cord (Ruth Warrick), with whom Betty does not get along.
 Dana's connection with Megan affects his relationship with Kelly Carson (Deborah Goodrich), who lives with Constance and Elliot and is less than happy with Megan's arrival.

 Some residents, including Norman (Christopher Connelly), Rita (Patricia Morrow) and Ada (Evelyn Scott) suspect that Rodney was Megan's father.
 Norman and Rita's son Joey (Tony Quinn) overhears this, and soon everyone knows.
 Believing that they are half brother and sister, Megan and Dana immediately end their relationship.
 Kelly is overjoyed when she finds out, but Dana wants nothing to do with her anymore, and they get into a quarrel, which leads to a car accident.
 Dana is arrested for speeding, and Dorian, fed up with his behavior, forces him to work in the mill, where Dana is bullied by the co-workers because of his background.
 Kelly realizes that she has no future with Dana and reluctantly elopes with Joey.